dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 ### `CallbackContext`

 * `CallbackContext.from_error` has a new optional argument `job`.
 When an exception happens inside a `ext.Job` callback, this parameter will be passed.
 * Accordingly, the attribute `CallbackContext.job` will now also be present in error handlers if the error was caused by a `ext.Job`.
+* v20.0a1 removed the constant `CallbackContext.DEFAULT_TYPE`.
+That constant can now be found as `ContextTypes.DEFAULT_TYPE`.

+### `CommandHandler`

+The attribute `commands` was made immutable in v20.0a1.

 ### `ConversationHandler`